CHTC/chtc-website-source/uw-research-computing/hpc-transition-2023.md

 After logging in, prepare and submit a few test jobs to confirm that your work will run, paying attention to these important changes:

-1. **Use `/home` and `/scratch` correctly:** jobs should be run out of `/scratch/$USER` and the `/home` directory should only be used for software installations and copies of important files and templates. `\scratch` space has a quota of 100GB disk space and 250,000 items and `\home` directories have a quota of 20GB disk space and 250,000 items.
-The `/software` directory is being phased out.
+1. **Appropriate usage of `/home` and `/scratch`:**
+    - Jobs should be run out of `/scratch/$USER` and has a quota of  100GB disk space and 250,000 items
+    - Only use your `/home` directory should for software installations and copies of important files and templates.
+      Your `/home` directory has a quota of 20GB disk space and 250,000 items.
+    - The `/software` directory is being phased out.

 1. **Build software with new modules:** users will need to reinstall and/or rebuild their software on the new HPC cluster.
 Users may encounter different versions of